 The final stanza serves as an antithesis.
 The lyrical voice accentuates her isolation: “She lived unknown, and few could know/ When Lucy ceased to be;”.
 The poem follows a cyclical pattern.
 Notice how this stanza repeats the characterization of Lucy as distant and unknown (like in the first stanza).
 Moreover, this cycle is also related to the movement between growth and death (In the first stanza she is presented as alive, whereas in the last stanza the lyrical voice talks about her death).
 This cyclical form conveys great dramatic intensity.

 Lucy’s death is expressed with great sadness: “But she is in her grave, and, oh”.
 Love is asserted by the lyrical voice’s exclamation of difference (“The difference to me!”).
 The lyrical voice, dissimilarly from others, feels that he/she is unlike he/she was before because he/she could love her passionately, and that changed him/her.
-This “difference” functions powerfully trough understatement, and establishes a dramatic ending for the poem.
+This “difference” functions powerfully through understatement and establishes a dramatic ending for the poem.
 Notice how, throughout the poem, the lyrical voice focuses on his experience and how Lucy affected him/her rather than his/her beloved one herself (this is another recurrent characteristic of the Romantic Movement).

 About William Wordsworth

 William Wordsworth was born in 1770 and died in 1850.
 He was an English poet and one of the best-known figures of the Romantic period.
 Alongside Samuel Taylor Coleridge, William Wordsworth wrote Lyrical Ballads, and the publication of this collection launched the Romantic Age in English literature in 1798.
 However, Wordsworth’s most important work is said to be The Prelude, a semi-autobiographical poem that he wrote in his youth.
 This poem was revised several times, and William Wordsworth worked on it during his whole life.
 The Prelude was published posthumously.

 As a central figure of the Romantic Movement, William Wordsworth focused his poetry on the personification of nature and its relationship with men.
 Moreover, his poems describe intense emotions; these are the main source of his aesthetic experience.
 Also, past and nature are meant to be glorified by the use of spontaneous language.